DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 591: "This isn't ASMR, we're listening to twinkles!" -DeviCat (17-Feb-19)
 * 592: "Oh God, my pantry's turned into Rosu's pantry!" -DeviCat (17-Feb-19)
 * 593: "iMagic, the latest DeviCat app from Apple ![devicatMAGIC](https://static-cdn.jtvnw.net/emoticons/v1/1291593/1.0 "devicatMAGIC") 🍎 ." -Rosuav (17-Feb-19)
+* 594: "Are you ready to ruin their score?
+I'M ready to ruin their score!!" -DeviCat (21-Feb-19)

 There may be quotes newer than these that have yet to be collected.